 Richter's work has been recognized by several bar associations, and she received the Benjamin Cardozo Award from the Jewish Lawyers Guild, the Capozzoli Gavel from the NY County Lawyers Association, and a Diversity Champion Award from the NYC Bar Association.
+She also received the Ruth Schapiro from the NYS Bar Association and an award for furthering Diversity in the Judiciary.

 Prior to her appointment to the state court bench, she was an Administrative Law Judge at the NYC Office of Administrative Trials and Hearings, and a supervisor in the appeals bureau of the Brooklyn District Attorney's Office.
 Shortly after her graduation from law school, she became Executive Director of Lambda Legal Defense & Education Fund, and directed a Lambda project to help develop a legal response to then pending anti-gay legislation.